 It can even be a source of passive income, as a blog post can keep generating income long after it’s been published.

 If you’d like to learn more, download my free, 79-page e-book titled “How to Make Your First $1,000 Blogging.”

 Non-Job Ways to Make Money From Home

-Way #1: By Participating in Surveys and Market Research
+Way #1: Participate in Surveys and Market Research

-- Survey Junkie: Users like this site because, among similar sites, it has more surveys than most.
+- Survey Junkie: Users like this site because it has more surveys than most.
 And more surveys means more money.
 Users can redeem points for cash or gift cards.